 My name’s Taraka, (pronounced TAA-Rah-Ker – it originates from Hindu mythology), but everyone knows me as T – yes, just the letter T.

-I’m an associate research fellow at University of Bristol.
+I’m a Research Fellow at University of Exeter.
 I’m interested in the relationship between changes in the climate and vegetation globally.
-In particular, I’m interested in how the biogeophysics and the biogeochemistry of balance out at different scales and in different future scenarios, land use change, and terrestrial nitrogen and carbon cycles, particularly biological nitrogen fixation.
+In particular, I’m interested in how the biogeophysics and the biogeochemistry balance out at different scales and in different future scenarios, land use change, and terrestrial nitrogen and carbon cycles, particularly biological nitrogen fixation.

 In my spare time, I’m a cyclist, kitesurfer, computer geek and cat servant.

 You can contact me via the University webpage.